winklerjustine/Chatbot-CCMWLI/README.md

 # Chatbot-CCMWLI
 Our chatbot is a Shakespearian PoetryBot.
 It uses a database of Shakespeare poems to about love, nature and mythology to create poems on it self.
 This is done using Markov Chains.
-Thereby, it can send funny Shakespeare memes to make you feel better.
+Next to that it can send funny Shakespeare memes to make you feel better.
+To have a conversation with the Chatbot the Python code should be run and a message should be sent to the bot.
+The bot can be found on Telegram by looking for "@WilliamShakeybot".

 A conversation can be started with some casual small talk, by saying a greeting or asking how the PoetryBot is doing.
+We tried to personalize the bot by letting it cooperate information about the users first-name and the time a message is send in the conversation.
+Next to that we wanted to give the bot some 'character' by letting it talk in a Shakespearian language all the time.
-After this, you can ask the Bot to make you a poem.
+After some casual small-talk you can ask the bot to generate you a poem.
 It will ask you about what topic you want to hear a poem and generate one for you.
-PoetryBot will ask you to give your honest opinion about the poem he wrote, and can if you want to generate another one.
+PoetryBot will ask you to give your honest opinion about the poem he wrote.
+A sentiment analysis is conducted on this opinion, so that the bot can respond appropriately.

 You can also send the bot stickers and images, to which it will respond with a funny Shakespeare meme.
 If you do not want to send the bot a sticker you can also just ask him for a meme.